-Janus Henderson VIT Global Technology and Innovation Portfolio (formerly Janus Henderson VIT Global Technology Portfolio) (the "Portfolio") is a series of Janus Aspen Series (the "Trust"), which is organized as a Delaware statutory trust and is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company, and therefore has applied the specialized accounting and reporting guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946.
+Janus Henderson VIT Enterprise Portfolio (the "Portfolio") is a series of Janus Aspen Series (the "Trust"), which is organized as a Delaware statutory trust and is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company, and therefore has applied the specialized accounting and reporting guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946.
 The Trust offers 11 portfolios, each of which offers multiple share classes, with differing investment objectives and policies.
 The Portfolio seeks long-term growth of capital.
 The Portfolio is classified as diversified, as defined in the 1940 Act.